pixelpassion/drf-saas-starter/docs/docker.rst

 --------

 .. warning::
-   The Port ``5432`` is not exposed to the outside, they will not interfer with any local Postgres databases.
+   The Port ``5432`` is not exposed to the outside, they will not interfere with any local Postgres databases.
 If you want to expose the ports, you need to add ``ports: "5432:5432"`` to the Postgres service in the ``docker-compose.yml``.

 To access ``psql``, you need to get the ID of the Postgres container::

     $ docker ps -aqf name=postgres
     9b92a5a93aa5

 Then you can start ``psql`` within the Container::

     docker exec -ti 9b9 psql -U postgres

 Some useful commands::

     # Get all tables
     \dt
     # Get help for SQL commands
     \help
     # Exit
     \quit

 Dry